I will move my academic web presence in early 2015 because SFU is migrating away from Wordpress.

 I work on broad Cognitive Science.
 I.e., I like to address hard problems that involve the interplay of many mental mechanisms, including consciousness.
 I explain what I mean by “broad” cognitive science in my book, Cognitive Productivity (hint: it’s also affective cognitive science), such as the following:

-- meta-effectiveness (abilities and propensities to use knowledge to become more effective) and cognitive productivity,
+- cognitive productivity and meta-effectiveness (abilities and propensities to use knowledge to become more effective) and,

 - productive practice (deliberate practice, test-enhanced learning with technology),

 - cognitive induction of sleep (e.g., serial diverse imagining, super-somnolent mentation),

 - affective dimensions of attention (quelling perturbance [tertiary emotions] and other mental distractions), and

 - affective cognitive science (processing of goals and other motivators; autonomous agent architectures, including design-based AI).

 I am Adjunct Professor at the Faculty of Education.

 My Ph.D. is in cognitive science from the University of Birmingham, England.
 Prof. Aaron Sloman was my Ph.D. thesis supervisor (at Sussex and University of Birmingham).
 Prof. Margaret Boden of Sussex University was my Ph.D. examiner.
 I was Assistant Professor of Military Psychology and Leadership at the Royal Military College of Canada.
 I was also an at founding employee of two of Canada’s most successful high tech startups, as measured by exist valuation, Tundra Semiconductor Corporation and Abatis Systems Corp. (several billion $ combined valuation) in only a few years.